joinframework/dconv/README.md

 Double to string conversion is done using the **Grisu2** algorithm, described by **Florian Loitsch** in its publication [Printing Floating-Point Numbers Quickly and Accurately with Integers](https://florian.loitsch.com/publications).

-String to double conversion uses the **Eisel-Lemire** algorithm for fast parsing with a fallback to **strtod** for cases requiring higher precision.
+String to double conversion uses a fast-path implementation based on the **Eisel-Lemire** algorithm, with automatic fallback to strtod when inputs exceed the range or precision safely handled by the fast algorithm.

 The code is far from being perfect so any help to improve speed, accuratie, code quality etc... is welcome.